1973 Formula One season

 The 1973 Formula One season was the 27th season of FIA Formula One motor racing.
 It featured the 1973 World Championship of Drivers and the 1973 International Cup for F1 Manufacturers, which were contested concurrently over a fifteen-race series that commenced on 28 January and ended on 7 October.
 The season also included two non-championship races which were open to both Formula One and Formula 5000 cars.

+Jackie Stewart (pictured in 1970) won his third and final Drivers' Championship driving for Tyrrell-Ford in his final year in Formula One.

+Defending Drivers' Champion Emerson Fittipaldi (pictured in 1974) finished second, driving for Lotus-Ford.

+Fittipaldi's teammate Ronnie Peterson finished third in the standings..

 The World Championship of Drivers was won by Jackie Stewart, driving for Elf Team Tyrrell, for the third time.
 The International Cup for F1 Manufacturers was awarded to John Player Team Lotus.
 At the final race of the season, Stewart's teammate François Cevert crashed during Saturday practice and was killed instantly.
 The Tyrrell team withdrew from the race, handing the Manufacturers' title to Lotus.
 Subsequently, Stewart made public his decision to retire, but he had decided on this already earlier.

 British driver Roger Williamson was also killed during the season, in a tragic crash at the Dutch Grand Prix where marshals arrived too late on the scene and fellow driver David Purley was unable to free Williamson from the burning wreck.

-Jackie Stewart (right) won his third and final Drivers' Championship, driving for Tyrrell, the Tyrrell team's final drivers champion before to retirement from sport.

-Defending champions Emerson Fittipaldi finished runner-up, driving for Team Lotus.

-Fittipaldi's teammate Ronnie Peterson finished third in the Drivers' Championship.

-Stewart's teammate Francois Cevert lost his life during the practice session of the United States Grand Prix.

-John Player Team Lotus won their second consecutive Manufacturers' Cup with the Lotus 72.